 1400 Belvedere Avenue, (910) 433-1575

 Mazarick Park is a multi-purpose park featuring a Disc Golf Course, picnic shelters, a playground and trails.
 A tennis court and a baseball field are available for a quick game.
 Picnic areas are open to the public on a first come, first serve basis unless they are reserved.
+The Glenville Lake Pier is open for fishing; you must abide by state fishing license requirements.
 For more information on shelter rentals, call 433-1547.
-Glenville Lake will be closed to recreational activities while repairs are being made.

 EDUCATOR AND GROUP SERVICES

 Educational Group Field Trips and Outreach ProgramsContact Clark Park Nature Center or Lake Rim Park